wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Could do with a new row on the conversation page, to display prompting stages and if the model is loaded and possibly cpu/ram usage.

 ## DISCLAIMER:
-- It is advided not to run the scripts in Alpha stage, or unexpected results may occur.
+- It is advided not to run the scripts in Beta stage, and just wait for the full v2 release.
+The pictures now give a better idea of what to expect.
 - Refer to License.Txt for terms covering usage, distribution, and modifications.